studiopomar/Copaiba-NEO/README.md

-# Copaiba Mini
+# Copaiba NEO

-**Copaiba Mini** is a lite, high-performance oto.ini editor for UTAU voicebanks, written in Rust.
+**Copaiba NEO** is a lite, high-performance oto.ini editor for UTAU voicebanks, written in Rust.
 It focuses on visual precision, speed, and modern user experience.

 ## Features